-The Department's minimum admission requirements are (1) for the MA program (thesis-based), a four-year undergraduate degree with a grade point average of 3.0 in the last ★60 (or equivalent) at the University of Alberta or an equivalent qualification from a recognized institution; (2) for the PhD program, a thesis based master's degree; and a grade point average of 3.0 in the last ★60 (or equivalent) of undergraduate or graduate study at the University of Alberta or an equivalent qualification from a recognized institution.
+Entrance Requirements The Department's minimum admission requirements are - (1) For the MA programs (thesis-based), a four-year undergraduate degree with a grade point average of 3.3 in the last ★60 (or equivalent) at the University of Alberta or an equivalent qualification from a recognized institution; - (2) For the PhD program, a thesis based master's degree; and a grade point average of 3.3 in the last \star 60 (or equivalent) of undergraduate or graduate study at the University of Alberta or an equivalent qualification from a recognized institution.
 In exceptional cases, the department may grant admission to the PhD program directly from a bachelor's program in Anthropology.
-Generally, students with a degree in a concentration other than Anthropology are advised to complete at least one year as a qualifying student before applying for a graduate degree program.
-Where applicable (refer to \$173.2.3), candidates must have a TOEFL score of 550 (paper-based) or 213 (computer-based) or MELAB score of 85 or higher, or IELTS overall band score of 6.5, in order to be considered for admission.

-Graduate teaching and research assistantships and a number of scholarships are available to qualified students.

-In addition to satisfying the general requirements of the Faculty of Graduate Studies and Research, candidates for the MA degree must complete the following courses

-- Four ★3 courses in Anthropology and/or areas relevant to their specialization, and - (2) Two ★3 courses in areas outside their specialization, one from within Anthropology, the second from within Anthropology or another department
+Generally, students with a degree in a concentration other than Anthropology are advised to complete at least one year as a special student or a qualifying student before applying for a graduate degree program Where applicable (refer to §193.2.3), candidates must have a TOEFL score of 550 (paper-based) or 213 (computer-based), or MELAB score of 85 or higher, or IELTS overall band score of 6.5, or CAEL overall score of ★60 with at least ★60 on each subtest, in order to be considered for admission.
+Financial Assistance Graduate teaching and research assistantships and a number of scholarships are available to qualified students.
+195.3.2 The Degree of MA Program Requirements In addition to satisfying the general requirements of the Faculty of Graduate Studies and Research, candidates for the MA degree must complete the following: - (1) Four ★3 courses in Anthropology of which one must be ANTHR 501.
+The other three courses must be in areas relevant to their specialization. - Two ★3 courses in areas outside their specialization, one from within Anthropology and one course from another department, or both courses from within Anthropology.
 Specific courses taken to meet these requirements must be chosen in consultation with the student's supervisor and the Associate Chair.
+The normal course load is three courses in each of the Fall and Winter terms of the first year.
+During the course of their program, MA students will be required to attend two two-hour Professional Development Seminars offered by the Department.
 In addition to the course requirements, candidates must prepare an acceptable MA thesis according to Faculty of Graduate Studies and Research regulations and Department expectations.
-Candidates must demonstrate to the satisfaction of the examining committee proficiency in the handling of any research tools necessary for the MA thesis.

-Residence requirements are met upon the completion of two terms of full-time attendance at the University (\star 24).

-Normally, two years of study and research are necessary to complete the requirements for the degree of MA within a four-year time limit (§173.13).
+Candidates must demonstrate to the satisfaction of the examining committee proficiency in the handling of any research tools, such as statistics or a foreign language, necessary for the MA Residence requirements are met upon the completion of two terms of fulltime attendance at the University (★24).
+Length of Program UNIVERSITY OF ALBERTA Normally, two years of study and research are necessary to complete the requirements for the degree of MA within a four-year time limit (§193.14).
+195.3.2.1 The Degree of MA in Humanities Computing Program Requirements In addition to satisfying the general requirements of the Faculty of Graduate Studies and Research, candidates for the MA degree must complete the following - (1) Three ★3 courses in Anthropology. - Four ★3 required courses in Humanities Computing (HUCO 500, 510, 520, - Two option courses ★3 in Humanities Computing.